wikitongues/language-database/README.md

   * Languages sometimes have official names, as well as colloquial or local names.
   * Has to be an array, as languages necessarily have many names: English, Inglês, 英語
 * Writing Systems.
-  * There are 125 known writing systems.
+  * There are 125 known writing systems, categorized by [Scriptsource](http://scriptsource.org/cms/scripts/page.php?&id=)
 * Genealogy or [Language Family](https://en.wikipedia.org/wiki/Language_family)
   * Genealogy is the historical study of the development of language.
 How languages change over space and time is encoded in a nesting structure.
 Ex.
 [Indo-European] > [Germanic] > ... > [English]
 * Demographics